RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

      \"new_password\":\"<NEW PASSWORD>\"}"
     ```

-1. From outside the node pod, update the REC credential secret.
+1. From outside the pod, update the REC credential secret.

     1. Save the existing username to a text file .
         ```bash